 No specific ring fencing of environmental supports has been earmarked, which were previously set at 30% of Pillar 1 payments, though reference was made by Commissioner Hogan to cross compliance.

-E10 billion is set aside for the new version of Horizon 2020 – European Europe – which will continue to have an agri-food dimension.
+E10 billion is set aside for the new version of Horizon 2020 – Horizon Europe – which will continue to have an agri-food dimension.

 Other announcements largely reflect what is in the leaked document we released last week including potential capping at E60,000, as well as supports for small and young farmers.